PromptAI/promptdialog/README.md

   <a href="mailto:info@promptai.us">Enterprise inquiry</a>
 </p>

-PromptDialog is an open-source platform for building conversational AI applications.
+PromptDialog is a platform for building conversational AI applications.
 The new 2.0 version leverages agent-based architecture to simplify bot development, making it more intuitive and powerful for both developers and business users.

 ## What's New in PromptDialog 2.0